CONSTITUTION AND RULES

 9. ELECTION OF OFFICERS AND COMMITTEE

 c.
-In case of a vacancy the Committee Members may co-opt a successor until the next Annual General Meeting; and
+In the case of a vacancy, the Committee Members may co-opt a successor, until the next Annual General Meeting; and

 10. CONDUCT OF MEETINGS